dalethomas81/HamMessenger/README.md

 The goal of the HamMessenger project is to create a device that uses ham radio as a medium for sending and receiving text messages.
 The project is currently in a beta prototyping stage with minimum functionality.

-At the core of the the project is the MicroAPRS modem created by markqvist (link below).
+At the core of the the project is the [MicroAPRS](https://github.com/markqvist/MicroAPRS) modem created by [markqvist](https://github.com/markqvist).
 The primary controller is an Arduino Mega with the MicroAPRS Modem running on an Arduino Pro Mini.
 HamMessenger includes GPS functionality supplied by a Neo-6M GPS radio.
 For peripherals, an M5Stack CardKB keyboard is used for input and an SSD1106 Oled display for output.

 I will add some videos and pictures of the device in action asap.
 Please feel free to contribute to the project.
 I am very busy outside of this project so any help is greatly appreciated :)